 The best hiking gloves are different for each season.
 Fingerless gloves may work great during summer, but you won’t want to wear only them when you go winter hiking.
 Most hikers also layer their hiking gloves to stay warm during their hike.

 8. Insulated Hiking Pants

-Wool lining comes in so handy in your winter hiking gear, even in your hiking pants.
+Wool lining comes in so handy in your winter gear, even in your winter hiking pants.
 One of the best places to find great deals on warm hiking pants is REI.

 Or you can check out our post reviewing some of the top cold weather hiking pants here.

 9. Hiking Boots for Winter Hikes

 Finding warm and comfortable-fitting hiking boots is essential for a fun winter hike.
-Preferably with boot gaiters and wool lining if you’re going to be experiencing extreme cold weather.
+Preferably with boot gaiters and wool lining for winter hiking boots if you’re going to be experiencing extreme cold weather.
 The best footwear is really the type of boots or shoes that will keep your feet warm.

 Or, you can use your Merrell MOAB hiker shoes you wear for summer hikes while adding gaiters over your hiking shoes.Merrell Moab 3 GORE-TEX Hiking Shoes – Women’s | REI Co-op